-Long Term Incentives - Equity Awards
+Long Term Incentives - Equity Incentive Awards

-Equity awards have the potential to be a significant component of each executive officer's compensation package.
-We emphasize equity awards to motivate our executive officers to drive the long-term performance of the Company and to align their interests with those of our stockholders.
-We believe this emphasis is appropriate as these officers have the greatest role in establishing the Company's direction.
-For 2020, the Compensation Committee has determined to award a portion of our CEO's equity award in the form of performance share units to further align the CEO's compensation package with the long-term performance of the Company.
+Equity incentive awards have the potential to be a significant component of each executive officer's compensation package as stock price appreciates.
+We emphasize equity incentive awards to motivate our executive officers to drive both the short-term and long-term performance of the Company.
+This emphasis aligns their interests with those of our stockholders.
+We believe this emphasis is appropriate as the executive officers have the greatest role in developing and executing on the Company's strategy and delivering financial performance year-over-year.

-Structure of Equity Compensation Program
+Structure of Equity Award Compensation Program